Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 So he gives the FBI the same fraudulent information in lane A. Concurrently in lane B, he gives the media the same fraudulent information, leaks it, could be classified information.

-The media writes an article, and the FBI then says, look, we have corroboration with what Christopher Steele is saying.
+The media writes an article and the FBI then says, look, we have corroboration with what Christopher Steele is saying.

 That's how atrocious his conduct was.

-And the FBI, when they finally caught him, said, okay, we're gonna eliminate you as their source, but their conduct after that was almost as bad as Chris Steele's own.
+And the FBI, when they finally caught him, said, okay, we're going to eliminate you as your source.

 One of the senior most attorneys at the Department of Justice was used by the FBI as a cutout to a source who was terminated for lying to the FBI and breaking their agreement.